Skip to main content

 Ruxandra Draghia-Akli, M.D., Ph.D.

-Chair, INTREPID Alliance Scientific Advisory Board
+Chair, INTREPID Alliance Scientific Advisory Board; EVP & Head of R&D, Novavax

 As an M.D., Ph.D., Dr. Draghia-Akli’s career began in human genetics and advanced therapies, notably on rare diseases.
 She began working in gene therapies in the early stages of that research.
 As a scientific co-founder and research lead, her team delivered the first gene therapy product approved for any animal application in 2007.